Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

 Despite the mentioned advantages of silicon, the implementation of single-photon sources and spin-photon interfaces into this mature photonics platform has only recently emerged, as both research groups and companies have increasingly focused on the scalability of quantum hardware.
 The reason is found in the band structure of silicon.
 The indirect nature of its bandgap has so far hindered the realization of quantum dots with promising photon emission properties.
 In addition, the relatively small bandgap prevents the generation of light in the visible range, where efficient, inexpensive, and low-noise photon detectors are available.
 Even in the telecommunications range, two-photon absorption may hinder the application of high-power optical control fields.
 In addition, emitters with such a low energy-level separation may be prone to non-radiative decay via phonons or defect states.

-In spite of these challenges, several emitters in silicon have been identified that may fulfill the requirements of efficient photon sources and spin-photon interfaces summarized in Sec.\ref{sec:introduction}.
+Despite these challenges, several emitters in silicon have been identified that may fulfill the requirements of efficient photon sources and spin-photon interfaces summarized in Sec.\ref{sec:introduction}.
 They fall into two categories: dopant atoms, whose energy levels originate in their internal electronic structure, and color centers, whose orbitals have a larger extent, allowing the wavefunctions of their eigenstates to exhibit significant contributions from nearby atoms, including both silicon and other impurities.
 An overview of the most prominent emitters, as well as their structure, is shown in Fig.~\ref{fig:overview}a.
 Their detailed properties, similarities, and differences will be explained in Sec.~\ref{subsec:ErbiumDopants} and \ref{subsec:ColorCenters}.
 Their near-infrared emission falls between the band-edge of silicon (around $\SI{1.1}{\micro\meter}$) and the L-band, as summarized in Fig.~\ref{fig:overview}c.
 For the emitters presented in this review, the photon energy is well below the host material's bandgap, ensuring that the light is not directly absorbed by the host material.
-Thus, all of these emitters may serve as the basis for efficient single-photon sources.
+Thus, all these emitters may serve as the basis for efficient single-photon sources.
+In addition, the exploration of new color centers and optically active defects in silicon is an active field of research.
+Recently studied emitters include, for example, alkali-metal-vacancy complexes~\cite{udvarhelyi_design_2025}, selenium dopants~\cite{morse_photonic_2017, deabreu_characterization_2019}, carbon-nitrogen~\cite{nangoi_carbon-nitrogen_2026, udvarhelyi_first-principles_2026}, carbon-interstitial~\cite{deak_quantum_2024}, and the M center~\cite{filippatos_reexamination_2025,filippatos_first-principles_2026}.
+Computational methods for identifying and understanding these emitters and others will be briefly outlined in Sec.~\ref{subsec:TheoreticalMethods_NewEmitters}.